 Most joint mortgages are taken out by two people, but some lenders will allow up to four people to buy together.
 This guide explains the benefits and risks of buying a house with friends or family.

-You can usually borrow more if you buy with someone else because your combined income will be higher than your income alone.
+You can usually borrow more if you buy with someone else because your combined income will be higher than what you earn alone.

 If both of you have a regular income, you will be able to afford a more expensive property than you could on your own.